 There have been a couple of requests – not to mention individuals in mind – but whether or not I would give them due justice is another question altogether.

 MR: Tell us about your writing space.
 (Do you always write in the same area?
 Do you use a laptop or a desktop computer, etc)

-I normally use a laptop in the writing spaces (plural) that I’ve chosen: libraries, hospital food courts, cafés, parks…the one place I’ve written the very least is upon the actual writing desk I own.
+Well, I normally use a laptop in the writing spaces (plural) that I’ve chosen: libraries, hospital food courts, cafés, parks…the one place I’ve hardly ever written is upon the actual writing desk I own.